Learn to Sail Right Here in Arizona!

 - Introduction to Sailboat Racing – Racing basics that will get you going—fast!

-ASF has a fleet of instructional boats kept in the marina at Tempe Town Lake, including Optis, O’pen Bics, Capri 14.2s, and Lasers.
+ASF has a fleet of instructional boats kept in the marina at Tempe Town Lake, including Optis, O’Pen Bics, Capri 14.2s, and Lasers.
 There are two powered support boats and at least one is always on the lake during every class.
-We have a core of volunteer US Sailing-qualified sailing instructors and US Sailing-qualified powerboat instructors (to teach powerboating and to drive the safety boats).
+We have a core of volunteer US Sailing-certified sailing instructors and US Sailing-certified powerboat instructors (to teach powerboating and to drive the safety boats).

 Naturally a nonprofit program of this scope needs contributions and we welcome yours.
 If you have a boat (of any kind in seaworthy condition) or trailer, consider donating it to ASF and receiving a tax deduction.
 Or simply contribute money.
 Please see our donate page.The mission: The Arizona Sailing Foundation, Inc., will provide fun, safe, community based education in the art of sailing on a non-discriminatory basis.
 The Arizona Sailing Foundation, Inc. admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.